 - A negative overall cash flow is not necessarily a bad thing because the company may be investing in capital assets for future gains.

 An item on the cash flow statement belongs in the investing activities section if it is the result of any gains (or losses) from investments in financial markets and operating subsidiaries.
-An investing activity also refers to cash spent on investments in capital assets such as property, plant, and equipment, which is collectively referred to as capital expenditure, or CAPEX.
+An investing activity also refers to cash spent on investments in capital assets such as property, plant, and equipment, which is collectively referred to as capital expenditure (CapEx).

-Below is a more comprehensive list of cash flows that can stem from a firm’s investing activities:
+The following is a look at some of the cash inflows that may arise from a firm’s investing activities:

 - Proceeds from disposal of property, plant, and equipment